Balaji616/CLASSICAL-PLANNING/README.md

  # ExpNo:10 Implementation of Classical Planning Algorithm
+# NAME:BHARATHI P </li>
+# REGISTER NUMBER: 212224060043</li>

+# AIM:
+# To implement a classical planning algorithm to find a plan
+# from initial state to goal state using a suitable search strategy.

 # Algorithm or Steps Involved:
 <ol>
   <li>Define the initial state</li>